- RENEWABLE ENERGIES AND ENERGY EFFICIENCY

 For over 60 years, the Deutsche Gesellschaft für Internationale Zusammenarbeit (GIZ) GmbH has been working jointly with partners in India for sustainable economic, ecological, and social development.
 Currently 277 national and 44 international employees, and 10 integrated specialists are working in the country (as of 31.12.2017).

 India is fast emerging as an economic and industrial power.
 It is a member of the ‘Group of Twenty’ (G20) as well as one of the five major emerging national economies, namely Brazil, Russia, India, China and South Africa (BRICS).
 Despite the country’s rapidly growing economy, poverty and other socio-economic issues remain a challenge.
 The burgeoning population and accelerated urbanisation in the country have resulted in an environment at risk and greenhouse gas emissions that continue to spiral upwards.

 The thematic areas of GIZ in India are:

 - Sustainable Economic Development

-The Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry for Environment, Nature Conservation, Building and Nuclear Safety (BMUB) as well as the Federal Ministry for Economic Affairs and Energy (BMWi) are the main commissioning parties of GIZ in India.
+The Federal Ministry for Economic Cooperation and Development (BMZ), the Federal Ministry of the Environment, Nature Conservation and Nuclear Safety (BMU) as well as the Federal Ministry for Economic Affairs and Energy (BMWi) are the main commissioning parties of GIZ in India.
 Other clients include Indian public sector clients, the European Union and foundations.